Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 4.12 Cross border electronic invoicing

-If you issue an invoice (either paper or electronic) to a customer in another EU member state, the invoice must include the:
+If you issue an invoice (either paper or electronic) to a customer in an EU member state, the invoice must include the:

 - letters ‘GB’ (the country identifier for the UK), as a prefix to your VAT registration number